peadardefaoite/flights/README.md

 * Java 8 / JDK 1.8 - and appropriate environment variables set such as `$JAVA_HOME`.
 * Maven 3 - `mvn` binary path will need to be set on your `$PATH` environment variable.

+Optionally, there is a `mvnw` in the root of the repo.
+This can be used in place of your own Maven installation.
 All other dependencies will be downloaded during build, such as Spring Boot, Mockito, etc.

 ## Running